 A fully charged battery will not freeze.
 Before storing, you need to charge your battery fully so you don’t ruin your battery.
 I explain the procedures for checking and charging your battery here.

-Option 2: Remove your battery and store in a cool dry place.
+Option 2: Remove your battery and store it in a cool dry place.
 If you choose to remove your battery for storage, complete the following steps:

 - Wear gloves and eye protection to protect yourself from battery acid.

-- With your mower shut off, remove brackets and tie downs that are holding your battery in place.
+- With your mower shut off, remove brackets and tie-downs that are holding your battery in place.

 - Use an adjustable wrench to turn the black negative terminal counterclockwise to loosen it and remove the cable.
 Next, perform the same procedure on the red positive terminal.

 - Inspect your terminal and cables to remove any corrosion on your Cub Cadet’s battery.
-You can clean the corrosion using a wire brush and baking soda solution containing two cups of water and 3 rounded tablespoons of baking soda.
+You can clean the corrosion using a wire brush and a baking soda solution containing two cups of water and 3 rounded tablespoons of baking soda.

 - Store your battery in a cool dry place away from any combustible products.